C A S E S T U D Y

 CUSTOMER JOURNEY: CREATING THE PERSONA

-After we had a clear sense of what the central problems and desires were, we decided to really probe into our users’ minds by mapping out a potential customer journey.
+After we had some sense of what the central problems and desires were, we decided to really probe into our users’ minds by mapping out a potential customer journey.
 This allowed us to further identify pain points and pleasurable moments our user would experience using our app before, during and after a flight.

 THE PROBLEM & SOLUTION